orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.fullCheckpointShutdownTimeout

-Timeout till DB will wait that full checkpoint is finished during DB close (in seconds)).
+The amount of time the DB will wait, until a checkpoint is finished, during a DB shutdown (in seconds)..

 ```
 Setting name...: storage.wal.fullCheckpointShutdownTimeout